 I explain it this way to my patients:

-The blood stream in your body is just a way to move nutrients and hormones to the places that actually need it.
+The bloodstream in your body is just a way to move nutrients and hormones to the places that actually need them.

 Your tissues and organs.

 The amount of thyroid hormone in the blood is only helpful to us if we KNOW for sure that the hormone and nutrients are making it into your cells.

 Most doctors check your blood levels of hormones and assume that if blood levels are “normal” your tissues must be getting the right amount of hormones.